Beal-Lab-Research/lab-template/README.md

   - cff-version: 1.2.0
   - message: "If you use this software, please cite it as below."
   - authors:
-  - family-names: "Novelli"
+  - family-names: "Goodman"
-  - given-names: "Guillaume"
+  - given-names: "Saul"
   - orcid: "https://orcid.org/0000-0000-0000-0000"
   - title: "Your Project Title"
   - version: 1.0.0